A Unique Partial Displacement Pile

-Partial Displacement Piles are a hybrid pile system with features of a full displacement DeWaal cast in-situ pile and a non-displacement Continuous Flight Auger (CFA) pile.
-PDP foundation support has successfully installed by Morris-Shea for chemical plants, pulp and paper facilities, steel mills, power plants, refineries, high-rise buildings and many other structures.
+The Morris-Shea Partial Displacement Pile is a hybrid pile system with features of a full displacement DeWaal cast in-situ pile and a non-displacement Continuous Flight Auger (CFA) pile.
+PDP foundations have been successfully installed by Morris-Shea for chemical plants, pulp and paper facilities, steel mills, power plants, refineries, high-rise buildings and many other structures.

 Increased unit shaft friction allows shorter or fewer piles to be used for the same loads as compared to drilled shafts, augercast piles or driven piles.
 The reduced volume of excavated soils over conventionally drilled piles such as drilled shafts and augercast piles. helps to improve production rates